Celebrate Women’s History Month

 From Aloy to Zelda: An Alphabet of Awesome Ladies – Flex your girl power with one of these awesome games featuring 26 of the toughest and baddest women in video games.
 With assassins, mech pilots, bounty hunters and other respected professionals, this list has something for everyone.

-Girl Powers: Female Superheroes Written by Female Authors – If you are looking for a graphic novel with an authentic, strong female character, then check out these super-powered heroes written by some of the best female writers in the industry.
+Girl Powers: Female Superheroes Written by Female Authors – If you are looking for a graphic novel with an authentic, strong female character, check out these super-powered heroes written by some of the best female writers in the industry.

 Women Making Waves – These memoirs and biographies explore the lives of spectacular women—athletes, activists, and veterans whose accomplishments broke barriers and changed the world.